treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 Subqueries should also be aligned to the right side of the river and then laid out using the same style as any other query.
-Sometimes it will make sense to have the closing parenthesis on a new line at the same character position as it's opening partner—this is especially true where you have nested subqueries.
+Sometimes it will make sense to have the closing parenthesis on a new line at the same character position as its opening partner—this is especially true where you have nested subqueries.

 ```sql